Dark triad: Psychiatric disorders

-Behaviours
+Behaviors

 In the workplace

 Oliver James identifies each of the three dark triadic personality traits as typically being prevalent in the workplace.
 Furnham (2010) has identified that the dark triad is related to the acquisition of leadership positions and interpersonal influence.
 In a meta-analysis of dark triad and workplace outcomes, Jonason and colleagues (2012) found that each of the dark triad traits were related to manipulation in the workplace, but each via unique mechanisms.
 Specifically, Machiavellianism was related with the use of excessive charm in manipulation, narcissism was related with the use of physical appearance, and psychopathy was related with physical threats.
 Jonason and colleagues also found that the dark triad traits fully mediated the relationship between gender and workplace manipulation.
-The dark triad traits have also been found to be fairly well-represented in upper-level management and CEOs.
+All three dark triad traits lead to knowledge sabotage and knowledge hiding.
+It was shown that those high on Machiavellianism are more drawn to academic majors like economics, law, and politics, as opposed to the "person-oriented" majors like education, nursing, and social work that were associated with lower Machiavellianism scores.
+High levels of the Dark Triad negatively affects subordinates' career success and well-being.
+Individuals high in MACH found it easier to obtain leadership positions, and a better salary.
+Machiavellianism was identified as a significant moderator in the relationship between perceptions of both adhocracy and hierarchy cultures and bullying victimization.
+A 2017 UK study found that companies with leaders who show "psychopathic characteristics" destroy shareholder value, tending to have poor future returns on equity.
+Narcissists typically perform well at job interviews; they receive more favorable hiring ratings from interviewers than individuals who are not narcissists.
+Typically, because they can make favorable first impressions, though that may not translate to better job performance once hired.

 Internet trolls

 Recent studies have found that people who are identified as internet trolls tend to have dark personality traits and show signs of sadism, antisocial behavior, psychopathy, and Machiavellianism.
 The 2013 case study suggested that there are a number of similarities between anti-social and flame trolling activities, and the 2014 survey indicated that trolling is a manifestation of everyday sadism.
 Both studies suggest that this trolling may be linked to bullying in both adolescents and adults.
 A 2021 study found that the dark triad's influence may be mediated by malicious motives, and that there is no strong connection between having these traits and engaging in trolling.